 Brooke R. Olsen, Ph.D., HSPP Dr. Olsen, Child Clinical Psychologist, specializes in the evaluation and treatment of a full range of child and adolescent disorders, including behavioral and emotional components of children’s medical problems, attention deficit/hyperactivity disorder, behavioral problems, learning disability assessment, adjustment problems, anxiety disorders, and childhood depression.

 Marcus T. Jacobs, LMHC, LAC, MAC Marcus Jacobs is a Licensed Mental Health Counselor, Licensed Addictions Counselor (Indiana License), and a Master Addictions Counselor through the National Association of Forensic Counselors.
-Marcus has 26 years of experience in the mental health field.
+Marcus has 26-years experience in the mental health field.
 He specializes in addictions as well as individual and family therapy.
 Marcus understands the importance of working with the whole person in their journey towards a unique, more fulfilling life.

 Lisa L. Coston, MS, LMHC Lisa Coston works with children, adolescents, and adults.
 She specializes in treating survivors and perpetrators of violence.
 She provides individual, group, and family therapy for people needing help with these issues.
-She also has an interest in working with adolescents who have been identified as having conduct disorder, post-traumatic stress disorder, self-harm and adolescent adjustment issues.
+She also has an interest in working with adolescents who have been identified as having conduct disorder, posttraumatic stress disorder, self-harm and adolescent adjustment issues.
 She is trained and has experience in play and group therapy for children, adolescents and adults.
 She uses experiential experiences to assist clients in the change process.

 John Kish, MA, LCSW John Kish is a Licensed Clinical Social Worker earning his degree from the University of Chicago.
 John’s area of specialty includes working with children, adolescents and adults in individual, family and couples treatment addressing issues such as depression, anxiety and panic attacks, defiance and oppositional behaviors, ADHD and school problems, communication breakdown, marital/couples and family conflict, anger issues, grief and loss, adjustment and work related problems.
 Other areas of experience include men’s issues, homosexual and gender identity issues.

 Kathy Murray, MSW, LCSW, LISW Kathy Murray is a Licensed Clinical Social Worker and Licensed Independent Social Worker.
-Kathy’s area of specialty include working with adults and adolescents struggling with depression, anxiety disorders, trauma, grief/loss issues, stage of life adjustment, self-esteem issues, relationship challenges/divorce, and adoption issues.
-Kathy is a client-centered and strength-based Utilizing Cognitive Behavioral Therapy, Relations Therapy, Supportive Therapy, Mindfulness-Based Therapy, Motivational Interviewing and components of Dialectical Behavioral Therapy (distress tolerance and emotion regulation).
+Kathy’s area of specialty includes working with adults and adolescents struggling with depression, anxiety disorders, trauma, grief/loss issues, stage of life adjustment, self-esteem issues, relationship challenges/divorce, and adoption issues.
+Kathy is client-centered and strength-based Utilizing Cognitive Behavioral Therapy, Relations Therapy, Supportive Therapy, Mindfulness-Based Therapy, Motivational Interviewing and components of Dialectical Behavioral Therapy (distress tolerance and emotion regulation).
 Kathy has worked with clients struggling with severe mental illness such as Schizophrenia and Schizoaffective Disorder.